Saturday Night Live Recap: Welcome Back, Stefon!

 Girlfriends Game Night

 Three girlfriends (Aidy Bryant, Melissa Villaseñor, and Heidi Gardner) anticipate the arrival of another friend, Jeannie (Cecily Strong), and her older boyfriend, Horace (Hader).
-In fact, Horace is much, much older: He’s a bald man in a cornflower blue cardigan tooling around in a motorized wheelchair and spitting monosyllables.
+In fact, Horace is much, much older.
+He’s a bald man in a cornflower blue cardigan tooling around in a motorized wheelchair and spitting monosyllables.
 When he calls out, “It’s here now,” Jeannie explains that they’re trying to have a baby and situates herself atop Horace’s lap for intercourse.
 “It’s like breastfeeding in public,” she explains while placing a “courtesy blanket” on her lap.
 So, who’s up for a game of Uno?
 The rest of the sketch is primarily Hader and the SNL players dealing with a (very) fast and powerful wheelchair.
 The giggling goes a long way, so the sketch is charming, even with the bout of onstage lap coitus.

 Jurassic Park Screen Test